 Hawaii follows the comparative fault — 51 percent rule.
 This means that you can still recover compensation as long as you are found to be less than 51 percent at fault for your accident.
 However, if your portion of fault is greater than 51 percent, you will be unable to receive any compensation.

 For this reason, it’s critical to talk to our Back injury Personal injury lawyer in Honolulu, HI as soon as possible.
 We can ensure that you are not assigned an unfair portion of fault for the accident that injured you.

 Contact Our Dedicated Spinal Cord Injury Attorneys Today

-> If you or a loved one is suffering from a back injury after an accident in Hawaii, the team of Honolulu personal injury lawyers at Recovery Law Center wants to hear your story.
-Our compassionate Honolulu personal injury lawyers are also tough litigators who will fight for the compensation that you need and deserve.
+If you or a loved one is suffering from a back injury after an accident in Hawaii, the team of Honolulu personal injury lawyers at Recovery Law Center wants to hear your story.
+Our compassionate personal injury lawyers in Honolulu are also tough litigators who will fight for the compensation that you need and deserve.